jtompkin/goclacker/README.md

 you want the default prompt.
 You can surround your format with `"` on either side if you would like (not `'`!!); surrounding double quotes will not be included in the prompt.
 If you want a blank prompt (because you are boring), use a single `"` as your first line.
-Any format provided with `-p` will ovveride whatever is in the config file.
+Any format provided with `-p` will override whatever is in the config file.

-Word definitions are the same as in interactive mode, except the `=` is not included - i.e. The first word per line is the word itself.
+Word definitions are the same as in interactive mode, except that `=` is not included - i.e. the first word per line is the word itself.

 A configuration file containing the following three lines would set the prompt to look like `------> ` (notice the lack of `"` and the preserved whitespace),